The Shield's Quiet Decisiveness at Poitiers

 Heater Shields: The Knight's Companion

 The heater shield—named for its resemblance to a flatiron—was the quintessential knight's shield from the 13th to 15th centuries.
 At Poitiers, English and French knights alike carried heater shields made of wood (often lime, poplar, or fir) covered with leather and reinforced with iron bands or a central boss.
-These shields were relatively small (around 24–30 inches tall) but thick enough to deflect sword blows and lance thrusts.
+These shields were relatively small (around 24 to 30 inches tall) but thick enough to deflect sword blows and lance thrusts.
 Their shape allowed for easy maneuvering on horseback, and they could be tucked under the arm for a charge or held at an angle to deflect arrows.

 Knights also used heater shields for heraldic display.
 The front was painted with the bearer's coat of arms, making the shield a mobile billboard of identity.
 In the chaos of Poitiers, where dust and mud obscured faces, the shield's heraldry allowed knights to locate their lord, rally to a banner, or challenge an opponent of equal rank.
 This function blurred the line between practical defense and ritualized display—a core tenet of chivalry.
+The heater shield was, in many ways, the knight's public face, announcing his lineage, allegiances, and achievements to everyone on the field.

 Round Shields: Versatility in Infantry Ranks